fmaguire/mag_sim_paper/manuscript.md

 Ideally, we wish to generate a single bin for each source genome comprised of the entire genome and no contigs from other genomes.
 Some genomes are cleanly and accurately binned regardless of the assembler and binning method used (see Fig. @fig:speciescov).
 Specifically, greater than 90% of _Streptomyces parvulus_ (minimum 91.8%) and _Clostridium baratii_ (minimum 96.4%) chromosomes are represented in individual bins across all methods.
-However, no other genomes were consistently recovered by all methods for more than a 1/3rd of the chromosomes.
+However, no other genomes were consistently recovered at >30% chromosomal coverage across methods.
 The three _Streptococcus_ genomes were particularly problematic with the best recovery for each ranging from 1.7% to 47.49%.
 Contrary to what might be expected the number of closely relatives to a given genome in the metagenome did not clearly affect the MAG coverage (Fig. @fig:coverphylo).